 We’ve compiled all of the library photo collections we’ve shared over National Friends of Libraries week 2013!
 Check out some of the most interesting, smallest, coolest, most beautiful, modern, and of course mobile libraries from around the world!

 Librarians: How many “social hats” do you wear?
 This infographic shows how the social environment librarians navigate today is more complex than ever before.
 Do you consider yourself a “social librarian”?

-More and more, illness today’s communities are striving to become digitally inclusive.
-They’re offering affordable, healing quality Internet services and working with anchor institutions in all sectors to ensure residents get the access they need.
+More and more, today’s communities are striving to become digitally inclusive.
+They’re offering affordable, quality Internet services and working with anchor institutions in all sectors to ensure residents get the access they need.
 It’s a trend taking hold across the country.
-Hundreds of municipal broadband locations are already in place, health and many now view Internet access the same way they do basic services like power and water – essential for communities to thrive.
+Hundreds of municipal broadband locations are already in place, and many now view Internet access the same way they do basic services like power and water – essential for communities to thrive.

 Here are some specific reasons these programs are being considered and implemented nationwide:

 The Internet Revolution has placed knowledge and power in the hands of the people.
 But this shift has not empowered equally.
 The following infographic by OnlineITdegree.net describes how America’s disadvantaged have been left behind, further deepening social divides.